Groupon shares tumble as shrinking margins lead to loss

 Groupon, a once-red-hot company that started in 2008 by marketing discounts on local services such as spas and restaurants to millions of online subscribers, has lost about three-quarters of its value since its IPO.

-Andrew Mason, Groupon’s quirky, music-graduate co-founder and chief executive, has in particular drawn a lot of flak over the last year, but the company said in November it would retain him.

-“Since the IPO, the Groupon story has largely been a comedy of errors, drawing into question the viability of the daily deal space,” Piper Jaffray analyst Gene Munster said.

-Groupon’s shares were down 19 percent at $4.82 in midday trading, making it one of the top percentage losers on the Nasdaq.
-The stock was sold at $20 in the IPO in November 2011.
+Groupon’s shares were down 22 percent at $4.68 in late morning trading, making it one of the top percentage losers on the Nasdaq.
+The stock was sold in the IPO at $20 in November 2011.

-More than 72 million shares had traded by 12:45 pm ET, 3.5 times the stock’s usual volume for a full day.

-Thomson Reuters StarMine’s intrinsic valuation model suggests Groupon should be trading at $3.65.

 Investors have shunned the stock as competitors quickly copied its model and merchants tired of offering Groupon up to 40 percent of the revenue from each deal.

-Rivals such as LivingSocial, Amazon.com (AMZN.O) and Google (GOOG.O) have undercut Groupon by offering participating merchants higher shares of deal revenue.

-The cut in Groupon’s “take rate”, which was needed to revive flagging merchant interest in its internet offers, was, however, a blow to its fourth-quarter results.
+The cut in its “take rate”, which was needed to revive flagging merchant interest in its internet offers, was a blow to fourth-quarter results.

 In addition, Groupon forecast disappointing first-quarter sales due to a sharper-than-expected post-holiday slowdown in its new e-commerce business.